hku-ect/WebsocketRelayer/README.md

 ```
 . mypythondir/bin/activate
 ```
 You can now use pip to install any dependencies you need.
-For example install Flask with SocketIO:
 ```
-pip install flask flask-socketio eventlet
+pip install -r requirements.txt
 ```

 ## Deploy on Heroku